unvariance/collector/issue-merge-mock-fs.md

 Notes on behavior differences to keep in mind

 - `check_can_open_for_write` semantics:
-  - RealFs requires the file to exist. `TestFs` returns Ok only if the file exists (closer to RealFs). resctrl’s MockFs currently returns Ok if either the file exists OR the parent directory exists; this can over-report writability.
+  - RealFs requires the file to exist. `TestFs` returns Ok only if the file exists (matches RealFs). resctrl’s MockFs currently returns Ok if either the file exists OR the parent directory exists; this is more lenient than RealFs and can over-report writability.
->> actually it seems that resctrl's MockFs is more realistic.
-But not sure it matters -- are there any tests affected by this?
+  - Test impact: none observed in either crate when moving to strict RealFs semantics, because tests that assert writability create the `tasks` file explicitly, and permission tests rely on `set_no_perm_file`.
+To minimize churn, we’ll keep resctrl’s existing (lenient) behavior by default and, if needed, add an opt-in strict mode later.
 - Mount simulation:
   - resctrl’s MockFs implements `mount_resctrl()` and can append to `/proc/mounts` and create a mountpoint `tasks` file. `TestFs` returns `ENOSYS` for `mount_resctrl()` and relies on a premounted default.
 - Permission/race simulation richness: